anhdau185/application-infrastructure/nginx/README.md

 - https://dish.thecodinglad.com: What's The Dish - A web app to set aside your favorite dishes and recipes.
 - https://auth.thecodinglad.com: Centralized, dedicated authentication server for all consumer apps and microservices.

-## Steps to add a subdomain to Nginx server
+## Steps to Add a Subdomain to the Nginx Server

 Make sure you own a domain name (e.g. _example.com_) and that domain name has been added to DigitalOcean beforehand.